bnomei/kirby-mailjet/example.md

 ## Responsive HTML Emails Example

-This will take no more than 60 minutes of your precious time but I ensure you it will be worth it.
+This will take no more than 60 minutes of your precious time.

 - install all requirements
 - setup mailjet account
 - copy files of global field definitions
 - edit two of these files
 - click 4 different buttons
-- fill out a form (soon)
+- fill out a form
-- click a link in an email (soon)
+- click a link in an email
-- check your mailjet dashboard
+- check your mailjet dashboard (optional)
 - recieve about half a dozend emails during the whole process

 ### Fields and Snippets, Mjml, Html, Mustache